Bradon-Lodwick/c_wonder/README.md

 SETUP
 ----------
 To setup the database and application, a web server application such as xampp, wamp, or lamp should be used.
 Download one of these server packages.
 Once the server package is installed, use the create_database.sql file to load the database information into a new mysql database.
 Once finished, the Inventory.php file will need to have a few values changed.
 On line 2, change the mysqli_connect file arguments to connect to your newly created database.
-Connect to the given index.php file in the htdocs folder and setup is complete!.
+Connect to the given index.php file in the htdocs folder and setup is complete!